 Christopher Salvatore, department chair and associate professor, has a PhD in criminal justice from Temple University.
 His research interests include: Emerging Adulthood, Youth Offending, Program Evaluation, and Perceptions of the Criminal Justice System.
 He teaches courses including: Gangs in America, Statistics for Social Research, and the Senior Seminar and Internship.
 He is the author of Sex, Crime, Drugs, and Just Plain Stupid Behaviors: The New Face of Young Adulthood in America published by Palgrave Macmillan in 2018.

-Evelyn Asevero is the program assistant for the Department of Justice Studies.
+Amanda Choo is the Internship Coordinator for the Department of Justice Studies.

 Tarika Daftary-Kapur, associate professor, teaches Perspectives on Justice Studies and Juvenile Delinquency and Juvenile Justice at the undergraduate level.
 Her interests lie primarily in adolescent decision making and legal competencies presently focused on plea deal decision making.
 Her secondary area of research is jury decision making.
 Dr. Daftary-Kapur is currently working on a multi-year project examining decision making in youth charged as adults in New York State.

 Elenice De Souza Oliveira, assistant professor, received a PhD in Criminal Justice from Rutgers University.
 Her research interests include: analyzing crime, policing and prevention strategies in the United States and developing countries.
 She teaches courses including Criminology and Police and Society.
 She has published in British Journal of Criminology as well as peer-reviewed publication in Brazil (Teoria e Sociedade, Revista de Administracao, Analise Criminal e o Planejamento Operacional).
 Most recently, she published an article in Crime Science journal on street drug markets in Brazil.